 Hospital-Acquired Condition Reduction Program

-In October 2014, CMS began reducing Medicare payments for subsection (d) hospitals that rank in the worst performing quartile of subsection (d) hospitals with respect to hospital-acquired conditions (HACs).
-For the FY 2017 HAC Reduction Program, the worst performing quartile is identified by calculating a Total HAC Score based on hospitals’ performance on 6 quality measures: the Agency for Healthcare Research and Quality (AHRQ) Patient Safety Indicators (PSI) 90 Composite, which is calculated using recalibrated version 5.0.1 of the PSI software, and the Centers for Disease Control and Prevention (CDC) National Healthcare Safety Network (NHSN) Central Line-Associated Bloodstream Infection (CLABSI), Catheter-Associated Urinary Tract Infection (CAUTI), Surgical Site Infection (SSI) (Colon Surgery and Abdominal Hysterectomy), Methicillin-resistant Staphylococcus aureus (MRSA) bacteremia, and Clostridium difficile Infection (CDI) measures.
-Hospitals with a Total HAC Score above the 75th percentile of the Total HAC Score distribution will be subject to payment reduction.
+In October 2014, CMS began reducing Medicare payments for subsection (d) hospitals that rank in the worst-performing quartile of subsection (d) hospitals with respect to hospital-acquired conditions (HACs).
+For the FY 2017 HAC Reduction Program, the worst-performing quartile is identified by calculating a Total HAC Score based on hospitals’ performance on 6 quality measures: the Recalibrated Patient Safety Indicators (PSI) 90 Composite, which is calculated using recalibrated version 5.0.1 of the PSI software, and the Centers for Disease Control and Prevention (CDC) National Healthcare Safety Network (NHSN) Central Line-Associated Bloodstream Infection (CLABSI), Catheter-Associated Urinary Tract Infection (CAUTI), Surgical Site Infection (SSI) (Colon Surgery and Abdominal Hysterectomy), Methicillin-resistant Staphylococcus aureus (MRSA) bacteremia, and Clostridium difficile Infection (CDI) measures.
+Hospitals with a Total HAC Score greater than the 75th percentile of the Total HAC Score distribution will be subject to payment reduction.